FREQUENTLY ASKED QUESTIONS

 What if I want to use an account advisor?

-You may choose to use an advisor to manage the investments in your College Choice 529 account; however “advised” 529 accounts are not eligible for community match dollars from DeKalb County Promise.
+You may choose to use an advisor to manage the investments in your College Choice 529 account; however “advised” 529 accounts are not eligible for community match dollars from Promise Indiana DeKalb County.

 How can I keep track of the account?

 You will begin receiving quarterly statements on your CollegeChoice 529 account in the first quarter of the year.
 You can also keep track of the funds in your direct account through quarterly statements and through the CollegeChoice 529 website.

 When will the incentive money be deposited into the account?